AbdouRoumi/Parent-PID-Spoofing/README.md

 ## Disclaimer

-This repository is for **educational purposes only**.
+This repository is for **Research and educational purposes only**.
 The techniques demonstrated here aim to educate security professionals on understanding and defending against such tactics. **Misuse of this information is strictly prohibited** and not supported by the author.

 ---